Usbac/wolff/docs/en/installation.md

 ### Bundle

-You can download the bundles ready to be used which don't require composer.
+You can download the bundles ready to be used, just copy and paste its content in your server root.

 The bundles can be downloaded in the [Wolff releases page](https://github.com/Usbac/wolff/releases).